Dolamide/HSR-HS16/PrFm/haskell.md

 Custom functions are defined within a _script_ - a simple text file with the `.hs` extension.

-Haskell comes with many function in the standard library - many that we already know from prolog.
+Haskell comes with many function in the standard library (*standard prelude*) - many that we already know from prolog.

 * `head [1, 2, 3, 4, 5]` - `1`
 * `head [1, 2, 3, 4, 5]` - `[2, 3, 4, 5]`